 The vulcanized shoemaking process must be made in a specific factory equipped with lots of special machines.
 The shoemaking equipment required for vulcanizing is very different from the equipment needed to make cold cement shoes.
 A shoe factory will usually specialize in one process or the other, you will rarely find both vulcanized and cold cement processes inside the same factory.

-The upper stitching and construction of a Vans vulcanized shoe is nearly the same as a cold cement shoe.
+The upper stitching and construction of a Vans vulcanized shoe are nearly the same as a cold cement shoe.
 The inside reinforcements for the toe and heel counters are made of thin rubber sheets instead of plastic.
 Again, due to the high temperature required for the vulcanized rubber, any kind of plastic or PVC logos or trim treatments must be avoided when designing a vulcanized shoe.
-The lining of Vans shoes are made from light weight cotton canvas.
+The lining of a Vans shoes is made from lightweight cotton canvas.

-While the uppers being stitched, the rubber components for the vulcanized sole unit must be prepared.
-The rubber components for vulcanized shoes have a shelf life of only a few days.
-If the rubber parts are made and set aside the rubber will begin to oxidize, partially cure, and will not properly cure when the shoes are finally getting vulcanized.
+While the uppers are being stitched, the rubber components for the vulcanized sole unit must be prepared.
+The rubber components have a shelf life of only a few days.
+If the rubber parts are made and set aside, the rubber will begin to oxidize, partially cure, and will not cure properly when the shoes are being vulcanized.

 If you want to learn more, check out our new books.